 Sound like a lot?
 Let me surprise you.
 Use the contact form and drop me a line.
 A Monster Guitars instrument will cost you less than you might think.
 Where possible I use recycled wood, which is both cost-effective and sustainable.
 Making guitars isn’t my full-time job, and I don’t charge as much as many might for labour.
 I do my best to source excellent quality pickups and hardware that will perform as well as the best out there, but which don’t carry the hefty price tag of some.
 When you approach me with your idea, let me know your budget, and I’ll work with you to come up with the guitar that’s perfect for you.
 Let’s talk.

-* For full disclosure: My current hourly labour rate is $25 plus GST.
+* For full disclosure: My current hourly labour rate for commissioned builds is $35 plus GST.
 This is the basis of the quote I provide, and unless there are agreed changes to the parts or materials, the final price will not exceed this quote even if it takes me longer than I expected.
 Before I start work on your guitar, I require a deposit of 30%.
 This includes GST and is not refundable.
 For most new builds, you’ll need to allow 14 weeks from the time the deposit is paid, but I will confirm this with you when I supply a quote.
 It may be quicker.
 If you want your guitar to be sent to you, you’ll need to buy a case, which will be included in the quote.